 What is the daily life of LGBT (couples) like in public in Poland?

 Do they get discriminated against on the street?
-Roksana and I were never hiding when we lived in Gdansk.
+Roksana and I were never hiding when we lived in Gdańsk.
 We would hold hands and kiss on the street.
-However, I fit was already late and dark and we were alone on the street we would probably be more careful.
+However, I fit was already late and dark, and we were alone on the street, we would probably be more careful.
 But during the day in Gdansk, I felt quite safe.
 Also, when we traveled to my hometown, we were never verbally or physically attacked, but it felt different.
-You could see that us holding hands in Lublin caught a lot more attention from people.
-They noticed while in Gdansk most of the time I felt people didn’t notice.
+You could see that is holding hands in Lublin caught a lot more attention from people.
+They noticed, while in Gdańsk most of the time I felt people didn’t notice.

 Is there a difference in the acceptance of gay women and gay men showing physical affection in public?

-For sure, 100 %.
-I cannot tell from my own experience but from what I have heard it is so much worse.
+For sure, 100%.
+I cannot tell from my experience, but from what I have heard, it is so much worse.
 I don’t think I have ever heard of any gay male couple (unless they are celebrities) that would walk on the street holding hands or being affectionate.
-Also, when I think about it, I don’t think I have ever seen anything like that in public in Poland while I have seen several female couples.
-Unless, of course, it is a Pride march but then they are safe among the group.
+Also, when I think about it, I don’t think I have ever seen anything like that in public in Poland, while I have seen several female couples.
+Unless, of course, it is a Pride march, but then they are safe among the group.

 You got married in the UK.
 What was the reason for you to choose this country?

-We got married in Liverpool about four years ago because obviously, we could not do that in Poland.
+We got married in Liverpool about four years ago because, obviously, we could not do that in Poland.
 We chose for several reasons.
 First was the language to make it as easy for us as possible.
 Second, maybe the most important, was how easy the legal process of getting married would be.
-Some countries, Portugal for example, required a 30 days residency back then and that was not manageable for us.
+Some countries, Portugal for example, required a 30-day residency back then and that was not manageable for us.
 The UK only required 7 days.
-It was also important for us to not just get a civil partnership and the list of countries that would legally offer same-sex marriage was rather short four years ago compared to today.
-Most of the countries also claimed for one person to be a resident which is why we couldn’t get married in the Netherlands as I had hoped.
+It was also important for us to not just get a civil partnership, and the list of countries that would legally offer same-sex marriage was rather short four years ago compared to today.
+Most of the countries also claimed for one person to be a resident, which is why we couldn’t get married in the Netherlands as I had hoped.

 Why did you decide to leave your country?